 The Munga.
 Where to start?
 On the official website the inaugural Munga Trail is described as a 400km (actually 413km) five day trail race with 11,000 m of vertical gain.
 It is run from Lakenvlei Forest Lodge (outside Belfast, Mpumalanga) to Three Rondawelsview point (overlooking the Blyde river canyon.)
 There are five race villages and nine water points along the route.

 After a brief navigation error I had the fabulous good fortune to meet up with Rieghard and Peter who were to become my Brothers in Arms/Herd/running maatjies for the next 3/4 days.
-We very quickly fell into the easy camaraderie that is one of the highlights of racing and soon worked out that we had a similar pace, similar routines and that we navigated well together with my GPS zoomed in to 30m and theirs taking in the bigger picture.
-We came to the first water point after 28km and were overcome by its lavishness.
+We very quickly fell into the easy camaraderie that is one of the highlights of racing and soon worked out that we had a similar pace, similar routines and that we navigated well together with my GPS zoomed in to 30m and theirs (which seemed less reliable) taking in the bigger picture.
+We arrived at the first water point after 28km and were overcome by its lavishness.
 Wow!
-We gave our orders to attentive staff and happily settled down to a 3 course meal while simultaneously doing some foot care and backback tweaking.
+We gave our orders to attentive staff and happily settled down to a 3 course meal while simultaneously doing some foot care and backpack tweaking.
 If this was going to be the standard we were in for a treat over the next few days.
-(With hindsight it may be a good idea if the first water point could be a little more modest so as to manage expectations and prevent complete meltdowns when future water station produced nothing but white nutella sandwiches or sad congealed stew that had been standing around for 24 hours).
+(With hindsight it may be a good idea if the first water point could be a little more modest so as to manage expectations and prevent complete meltdowns when future water station produced nothing but white nutella sandwiches or sad congealed stew that had been standing around for 24 hours.
+Alternatively, and better still, later checkpoints could be given some guidelines on the need for hot food, protein, and refrigeration options for food that can spoil).
 Night fell quickly after that and we paused briefly to sort out our headlamps and kit up for the first chill.
 Many hours of darkness and mist followed, punctuated by the surprise of a beautiful and unexpected half moon, a water point which we mistook for an 80’s party, eerie pine forests and furiously barking farm dogs who seemed intent on ripping out our collective jugulars.
-We followed the gps track along non-existent paths and across fields dripping with mist and dew, across a host of barbed wire fences and finally onto a dirt road where we bizarrely came across a prominent sign boldly advertising a dentist (albeit with a Pretoria phone number).
+We followed the gps track along non-existent paths and across fields dripping with mist and dew, across a host of barbed wire fences and finally onto a dirt road where we came across a prominent sign boldly and bizarrely advertising a dentist (albeit with a Pretoria phone number).

 The race village seemed to take forever to materialise after spotting the first promising signs and we stumbled along an endless road to the distant trout lodge passing another bizarre sign proclaiming “Vintage Nymph Whisky”?
 Huh?
 Eventually after 80-something km and nearly 15 hours we arrived at the long awaited race village.